RobertTalbert/calculus/FunctionBootcamp.md

   + As data
   + As a graph
   + As a formula
-+ Example: Earnings and hourly work
++ Example: Covid-19 cases in Michigan
-  + As words: "You earn $11 per hour" so working 3 hours -> $33.
+  + As words: Can describe the behavior and state certain values
-  + As data: Put it into a table
+  + As data: In a table
-  + As a graph: Think of the points in the table as points on an xy-axis.
+  + As graph: Think of the points in the table as points on an xy-axis.
 The independent variable goes on the horizontal axis and the dependent goes on the vertical.
 Then plot the points -- *scatter plot*.
 Connect the dots -- *regression*.
-  + As a formula: Represent the variables with letters.
-Hours = h, Earnings = E. Could say E = 11h.
-    + FUNCTION NOTATION: Often we write E(h) = 11h, "E of h" -- not multiplying but symbolizing that E depends on h
+  + As formula: An algebraic expression that tells exactly how to produce output from input.
+Hard to get sometimes -- most functions are data or graphs.
+But here's an approximation...
-+ Three rules about representations
++ Two rules about representations
-  + No one representation is always better than the others, and not all are equally useful.
+  + All models are wrong, but some are useful
-  + Changing representations gives information about the underlying idea.
+  + Changing representations gives you information
-  + Be able to change any one representation of a function into any other.
-+ Tools for changing representations
-  + Formula or Data to graph: Desmos
-  + Formula to data: Spreadsheet
-  + Data to formula: Also spreadsheet

 ### Video 3: Evaluating functions with formulas